Basic Usage

 Combine Minari Datasets

-minari download door-expert-v1
+minari download D4RL/door/expert-v2

 minari list local